All canine Guests must be up-to-date on their Rabies, DHLPP/DHPP, Canine Cough, and Canine Influenza* in order to stay at our Resort and/or Spa.

 Personal Belongings Policy

-RBK is not responsible for items left with our Guests.
-Leashes, collars and tags are not kept by RBK, as we have our own leashes for the safety of your pet.
-All personal belongings, with the exception of acceptable toys, will be returned at check-in.
+RPRS is not responsible for items left with our Guests.
+Leashes, collars, and tags are not used by RPRS, as we have our own leashes and paper collars for the safety of your pet.

 Pet Food Policy